 Co-Founder and Director

 Caroline Wood has a strong background in publishing, community engagement and communication.
-She manages corporate and community relationships, sponsorship, funding raising and program implementation.
+She held management positions at the University of Western Australia and was a Board member of Amnesty International Australia and the Small Publishers Network.
+Caroline manages corporate and community relationships, sponsorship, funding raising and program implementation.

 Sisonke Msimang is writer and activist who works on issues of money, power and sex.
 Her work has been featured in the New York Times, The Guardian, Newsweek and a range of other international publications.
 Sisonke has told stories at The Moth and TEDxSoweto and has used storytelling as a tool for social justice for many years.
 Sisonke is responsible for the oral storytelling program at the Centre.

-Claudia Mancini was raised in Perth by migrant parents.
-Her unique family background has instilled in her a love for foreign languages, cultural studies and social justice.
+Claudia Mancini is a producer with a passion for foreign languages, cultural studies and social justice.
 At the Centre she is responsible for website and social media management, story-collecting and project development.

 Susan Midalia is the author of three collections of short stories, all shortlisted for major literary awards.
 Her first novel will be published by Fremantle Press next year.
 She has taught literature at both secondary and tertiary levels for over 30 years and is an experienced workshop facilitator.